 Proposals should be a single document not exceeding 6 pages (excluding CVs), and should include the following:

-- proposed activity and its research/inquiry significance
+Proposed activity and research/inquiry significance.

 Statement of co-funders, if any.

-- Budget and narrative, including a clear statement of how the project could go forward with less.
+Budget and narrative, including a clear statement of how the project could go forward with less.

-- Full CV for each contributing participant.
+1-3 page CV for each contributing participant.